sarvex/AQUARMOURY/Wraith/README.md

 Enter [CIG and ACG](https://blog.xpnsec.com/protecting-your-malware/) by [Adam Chester a.k.a. @_xpn_](https://twitter.com/_xpn_)!

-`CIG` also popularly known as `blockdlls` **prevents any non-MS signed third-party EDR DLL from being injected into our spawned sacrificial "trusted" process which now contains the C2 payload.
+`CIG` also popularly known as `blockdlls` **prevents any non-MS signed third-party EDR DLL from being injected into our spawned sacrificial "trusted" process which now contains the C2 payload**.

 But some EDRs were quick to adapt to this mitigation policy and they quickly got their _evil_ DLL signed by MS which would render this useless.
 Bummer :(